Đỗ Cao Trí: Return to command

 Thiệu recalled Trí from South Korea and made him Commander of III Corps, which surrounded the capital Saigon and was crucial in blocking or orchestrating coups.
-Trí replaced Lieutenant Lê Nguyên Khang, a prominent Kỳ supporter.
+Trí replaced Lieutenant General Lê Nguyên Khang, a prominent Kỳ supporter.
 Thiệu gave orders directly to his supporters in senior positions, bypassing Trí's own superior, Cao Văn Viên.
 According to Creighton Abrams, the head of U.S. forces in Vietnam at the time, "Tri has dinner with the President once or twice a week.
 He gets operational approval, that sort of thing, and Viên's not in on that".
 Although Trí and Kỳ often crossed paths at official functions thereafter, they never shook hands.

 Trí was accused of involvement in a money-smuggling ring at the same time of his successful campaign in Cambodia in 1970.
 At the time, he lived in a spacious villa equipped with a swimming pool in Biên Hòa.
 He was known for his flamboyant style, wearing a camouflage jungle suit, a black three-starred cap to indicate his rank, carrying a snub-nosed Smith & Wesson .38 handgun, and was always seen with a swagger stick, quipping "I use it to spank the Viet Cong".
 As a lieutenant general, he performed brilliantly as commander of III Corps during the 1970 Cambodian Campaign, earning a laudatory sobriquet from the United States news media as "the Patton of the Parrot's Beak".

 In late February 1971 Trí was ordered north to take command of beleaguered I Corps forces after Operation Lam Son 719, a 1971 incursion into Laos, had gone astray due to the incompetent leadership of Lieutenant General Hoàng Xuân Lãm.
-On 23 February 1971 Trí's command helicopter crashed shortly after takeoff from Bien Hoa Air Base, killing all onboard (other than photojournalist François Sully who died of his wounds several days later) and he was interred at Biên Hoa Military Cemetery.
+On 23 February 1971 Trí's command helicopter crashed shortly after takeoff from Trang Lon airstrip, Tay Ninh Province, killing all onboard (other than photojournalist François Sully who died of his wounds several hours later at Long Binh US Military Field Hospital) and he was interred at Biên Hoa Military Cemetery.